craigpastro/leetcode/docs/problems/559_maximum_depth_of_n_ary_tree.md

 Given a n-ary tree, find its maximum depth.

 The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

+## Solution

 ```python
 class Solution: